photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 The currently supported user ID ranges are 0, 33, 50-99, 500-600, 900-1250, and 2000-2100.

 !!! tip ""
-    We recommend running the `photoprism` service as a non-root user by setting either the [user service property](https://docs.docker.com/compose/compose-file/05-services/#user) or the `PHOTOPRISM_UID` [environment variable](config-options.md#docker-image) in the `docker-compose.yml` file.
+    We recommend running the `photoprism` service as a non-root user by setting either the [user service property](https://docs.docker.com/compose/compose-file/05-services/#user) or the `PHOTOPRISM_UID` [environment variable](config-options.md#docker-image) in your `compose.yaml` or `docker-compose.yml` file.
 Don't forget to update file permissions and/or ownership with the `chown` command when you make changes.

 #### Examples